First Year Application

 Official test scores

-Applicants for spring 2022 and fall 2022 start terms are not required to submit test scores to complete their application.
+Applicants for fall 2023 – fall 2024 start terms are not required to submit test scores to complete their application.
 Test scores will not be used in the admission, scholarship or financial aid process.

 International students